- The Washington Times - Friday, November 14, 2025

 Chinese police detained dozens of underground church pastors in what is thought to be the largest crackdown on Christians in China since 2018.

-The crackdown involved raids by police in 11 cities where about 30 pastors and other church leaders were arrested on questionable charges including “illegal use of information networks.”
+The crackdown involved raids by police in 11 cities where about 30 pastors and other church leaders were arrested on questionable charges, including “illegal use of information networks.”

-Mr. Rubio said the Trump administration condemned the crackdown and called for all the release of the Christian leaders.
+Mr. Rubio said the Trump administration condemned the crackdown and called for the release of all the Christian leaders.

 “The United States condemns the Chinese Communist Party (CCP)’s recent detention of dozens of leaders of the unregistered house Zion Church in China, including prominent pastor Mingri ‘Ezra’ Jin,” Mr. Rubio said in a statement.